tratteria/tconfigd/README.md

 # tconfigd
-tconfigd is a central daemon responsible for distributing configurations, rules, and trust bundles to Tratteria agents.
+tconfigd is a central daemon responsible for distributing configurations and trust bundles to Tratteria agents.
 It streamlines the management of transaction token verification across microservices systems.

 ## Documentation
 For detailed documentation and setup guides please visit our official documentation page: [tratteria.io](https://tratteria.io)